Eurymela fenestrata: Ecology

-Leafhoppers are hemimetabolous insects with incomplete metamorphosis.
+Leafhoppers are paurometabolous insects with incomplete metamorphosis.
 They have an egg stage, five nymphal stages and an adult stage.
 In this species there is normally a single generation each year.
 Like other leafhoppers, the common jassid sucks sap from plants, in this case, various species of Eucalyptus.
 The sap is a watery fluid and large quantities need to be ingested for the insects to obtain all the nutrients they need.
 The excess liquid is excreted as honeydew and sooty mould often grows on this.